baguirre2651/Build-Your-Own-World-/README.md

 Main: Main Runner

-Engine: Handles the inputs for the main method
+Engine: Handles the inputs for the Main Method

-RandomUtils: Creates psuedo-random scenarios.
+RandomUtils: Creates Psuedo-random Scenarios.

-Point: X and Y coordinates
+Point: X and Y Coordinates

-Hallway: Creates the Path that connects two rooms.
+Hallway: Creates the Path that connects Two Rooms.

-Room: Creates a room around a center position with a random width and height.
+Room: Creates a Room around a Center Position with a Random Width and Height.

-World: Creates a random number of rooms with different dimensions, and connected hallways.
+World: Creates a Random Number of Rooms with Different Dimensions, and Connected Hallways.

 GameFile: Used to Save Our World.
 Saves the Game using a Hash Map.

-StringInput: Prepares our string to generate a seed.
+StringInput: Prepares our String to Generate a Seed.

-Avatar: Character and Movements.
+Avatar: Character and Movements Directions.

 Keyboard Interactor: Interacts with Keyboard Movements, as well as has HUD display, Spanish Mode Display, and other requirements for the project.